 By: Rekha Bisht of Indian Holiday

-Do you get that excited, butterflies flopping around your stomach feeling every time you think about top Zurich tourist attractions and planning 4 days in Switzerland in general?
+Do you get that excited, butterflies flopping around your stomach feeling every time you think about top Zurich tourist attractions and planning Switzerland itinerary in general?
 Or, perhaps you’re visiting Zurich after doing a bit of paragliding in Grimmelwald?